 Monash Academy Orchestra

 Monash Academy Orchestra is a symphony orchestra based on the Clayton campus of Monash University.
-Consisting of students from the Sir Zelman Cowen School of Music as well as musicians from across the wider Monash campuses and community, it is an orchestra committed to sharing the joy of musical performance with all Victorians.
+Consisting of students from the Sir Zelman Cowen School of Music as well as musicians from across the wider Monash campuses, it is an orchestra committed to sharing the joy of musical performance with all Victorians.

 The orchestra is committed to performing the work of Australian composers.
 To this end, a new work is commissioned from an Australian composer each year.
 The orchestra works closely with established and renowned conductors and recognised soloists.
 This provides students with the opportunity to learn from some of the very best in the industry.